-Elementor is one of the most popular WordPress plugins for a reason: its drag-and-drop builder offers users an easy way to improve almost any WordPress theme.
+Elementor’s drag-and-drop builder gives you an easy way to improve almost any WordPress theme.
 But even a great page builder can only go so far if you’re working with a bad template – that’s why Elementor offers its own library of over 200 website kits and page templates that can be used instead of WordPress themes.

 Kits are multi-page site templates, whereas page templates are what they sound like (templates for single pages).
 Most are well-designed, fully-featured, and work well with Elementor’s versatile free page builder.
-But a few are sub-par, even though they look good at first because they lack important features.
+Some are less fortunate.

-So after testing dozens of kits and templates, I’ve put together a list of the best ones you can use to build a new site (or spruce up an existing one), plus a few that didn’t measure up.
-I’ve also noted which are free.
-(More about cost later in this review.)
+After testing dozens of kits and templates, I’ve put together a list of the best ones you can use to build a new site, plus a few that didn’t measure up.
+Take a look.

 Best Elementor Kits for Building a Complete Website

-Each page has eye-catching photos hook potential clients with previews of the places they want to see in person.
-The Tours page gives detailed information on the tours you offer, but visitors have to click on attractive thumbnails to see tour info.
-And the Testimonials page lets you place plenty of pictures of your happy customers having the trips of their lives.
+Each page has eye-catching photos to hook potential clients with previews of the places they want to see in person.
+The Tours page gives detailed information on the tours you offer, while the Testimonials page lets you include plenty of pictures of your happy customers having the trips of their lives.

 Japanese Restaurant & Bar is geared towards stirring up appetites.
 The design opts for a black background that accentuates the white typography, colorful photos of food, and red Reservations button.